 Leases of business premises

 As mentioned above, inflation is still a problem in Argentina, though measures are being taken to solve the problem in a definitive way.
-As from 1991, Argentine legislation prohibits currency update and price indexation.
-Inflation (and the resulting indexation prohibition) is mitigated in leases with a price escalation system in which the price is pre-stated for the first two or three years.
+As from 1991, Argentine legislation prohibits currency update and price indexation, but on 11 June 2020 Congress approved Law 27,551, the new Lease Law, which modified the Civil and Commercial Code regarding lease regulation.
+The new Lease Law waives currency update and price indexation prohibition.
+The Lease Law also provides an indexation calculation formula for residential leases.
+Notwithstanding this, inflation (and the resulting indexation prohibition) has always been mitigated in leases with a price escalation system in which the price is pre-stated for the first two or three years.
+The Lease Law has just clarified the lease price situation.
 When the term is longer, parties agree on having a further negotiation process and if the latter fails, an expert (broker's) determination of the price for the years following such process is established.

 Developments in practice

 As already described, Argentina is going through a period of transition since the new government took office in December 2019.
 The markets are waiting for the new government's signals to foreign investors.
 In early September 2019, several foreign exchange regulations were enacted.
-These regulations may be temporary, depending on the development of the economic policies of the new elected government.
+Unfortunately, as mentioned above, the covid-19 pandemic deepened the economic crisis, and foreign exchange regulations continue to be in force.
 A foreign investor (or foreign developer) entering the Argentine market to develop real estate business should bear in mind, among other things, the following developments that are currently taking place.

 i New foreign institutional investors and new foreign developers